 What you may notice when your Mazda check engine light comes on:

-Check engine light flashes, and traction control light comes on.
+- Check engine light flashes, and the traction control light comes on.

 Sometimes there are no symptoms, and the solution may be as simple as tightening a loose gas cap.
 Once the gas cap is tightened, it can take up to three days for the light to reset on its own, as long as there are no other fault codes.